neurosnap/jQuery-nysTables/README.md

 #### columns as Array of Objects
   *  column (String) -- Name of the column that nysTables searches to apply certain properties
   *  visible (Bool default = true) -- Determines whether or not to display the column, true if column is not nullable or default
+  *  classes (String or Array of Strings) -- Will attempt to add CSS classes to column of data, useful for event handling.
+String is looking for space delimited, e.g. { classes: "class one two three" }.
 Callbacks
 ---------